 “Facebook Marketing for AirBNB Hosts in Atlanta, Georgia” absolutely will.

 The goal here is to sell to people at the very bottom of the marketing funnel – the purchasers presumably to convert and presumably to succeed.
 These pages will both rank organically – and you’ll use them for paid ads.

 Just want to test the market first and not spend too much time on the tech?
 You may want to read this: Starting a Blog on Facebook for Free to Make Money

 6. Drive traffic to get client leads

 There are several ways to get leads, but it is often difficult initially growing your client base so don’t get discouraged.
 Before generating leads, you’ll want to possess your target customer in mind.

 Once you’ve got your target customer, one method you’ll use for lead generation is starting a Youtube channel.

 Make sure to regularly publish video content on Youtube to get leads with helpful content.
 Some publishing ideas are case studies, hot marketing topics, how to’s, and reviews from clients.

 Are you noticing some articles on your blog perform better than others?
 Take a glance at the title.
 Do A/B testing of various titles and see which performs better. you’ll always return and switch out articles for blog posts.

-Another method is to try to affiliate marketing. once you partner with affiliates, you’ll then expand your network and find potential prospects. you’ll also do cold emails, but take care with this method so you don’t come off as spam.
+Another method is to try affiliate marketing.
+Once you partner with affiliates, you’ll then expand your network and find potential prospects. you’ll also do cold emails, but take care with this method so you don’t come off as spam.